 The codec's MODE is set by the three MODE selection resistors, R96-R98.
-In the factory default setting of MODE 4, the codec is set to be the Master of the SPI bus with its data word set at 32 bits per frame; i.e., a 16-bit Left channel and a 16-bit Right channel.
+In the factory default setting of MODE 4, the codec is set to be the Master of the SPI bus with its data word set at 32 bits per frame; i.e., 16 bits, Left channel and 16 bits, Right channel.
 The sample rate is selected on Sample Rate Selector switch S4; reference Table 2-7 for selection options.
-Codec control information is sent over a separate serial port using: PD1 as the Control Chip Select signal, CCS; PD2 as the Control Data Input signal, CDIN; and PD3 as the Control Clock signal, CCLK.
+Codec control information is sent over a separate serial port using: PD1 as the Control Chip Select, CCS, signal; PD2 as the Control Data Input, CDIN, signal; and PD3 as the Control Clock, CCLK, signal.